davidhazan95/arcus-qa-project/README.md

 ## Steps to Run

-* Install python v3.9.1 by downloading it on https://www.python.org/
+* Install python v3.8.0 or newer by downloading it on https://www.python.org/
 * If you use Windows, add python in your PATHs if needed
 * After Installing Python, write *"pip install -U behave"* on the terminal
 * Again, if you use Windows, add the behave folder in your PATHs if needed